VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

-## Virginia Recreation Access Model, access points to recreational facilities workflow
+## Virginia Recreation Access Model, access points workflow

-DCR-DNH
+*DCR-DNH*

-Author: David Bucklin
+*Author: David Bucklin*

-Date: 2018-07-26
+*Date: 2018-07-26*

-Model Version 2.
+*Model Version 2.*

+---

 [TOC]

+---

-This document describes the workflow used to create access point datasets to recreational facilities (in [rec_access.sql](../sql/rec_access.sql)), for use in the Virginia ConservationVision recreational model.
+This document describes the workflow used to create access point datasets to recreational facilities (in [rec_access.sql](../sql/rec_access.sql)), for use in the Virginia ConservationVision Recreation Access Model.